NoFearForBeer/Angular2-Team-Project/README.md

 For more information regarding the rest server please check  [here](https://github.com/NoFearForBeer/Angular2-Team-Project/blob/master/REST%20Server.md)

 ### Project Description
-The purpuse of the application is to allow users to buy tickets for the public transport in Sofia.
+The purpose of the application is to allow users to buy tickets for the public transport in Sofia.
+Users can charge their accounts, buy and activate tickets.
+When a ticket is bought, a QR code is generated.
+After the purchasing, the ticket can be activated online or via the scanners present into the vehicles.

 Additionally, users can read the news posted by the Sofia Public Transport Team and comment them.

 The application consists of: